 - A working knowledge of SQL, so that you can modify queries in the templates provided. - Some data analysis experience. - To edit the SQL queries to collect data from the source database(s), you need to know where to get the data in those source databases is located.
-This probably requires read access to the database and also access to the inventory tool's user interface for data validation. - Direct access to the FlexNet Manager Suite server.
-This may be on the server console directly, or using terminal services. - A detailed working knowledge of the FlexNet Manager Suite product.
-This is required so that data imports can be verified, along with the expected application installations. - · Good insight into database schemas.
+This probably requires read access to the database and also access to the inventory tool's user interface for data validation. - Direct access to theinventory beacon for adapter development and testing.
+This may be on the beacon console directly, or using terminal services. - A detailed working knowledge of the FlexNet Manager Suite product.
+This is required so that data imports can be verified, along with the expected application installations.